 Most frequently, horizontal pendular nystagmus is caused by central lesions involving the central tegmental tract.
-The concept is that there is a feedback loop controlling eye position or velocity.
+The concept is that there is a feedback loop that affects eye position or velocity.
 Lesions add delays, causing instability and nystagmus.
 A different version of this core idea, from the oculopalatal myoclonus literature, is that lesions of the CTT cause hypertrophy of the inferior olive, which may break into spontaneous oscillation.
 This seems a little more likely than the first idea.

 Multiple sclerosis is the most common cause of this sort of nystagmus.
-Dysmyelinating disorders such as Pelizaeus-Merzbacher is another example (Hobson et al, 2000).
-Ashoff et al concluded that this type of nystagmus was caused by damage to the cerebellar nuclei, and Gresty et al suggested that the lesion was near the oculomotor nuclei.
-If this is true, one would think that it could oscillate more quickly than 1 hz (we are dubious).
+Ashoff et al (1974) concluded that pendular nystagmus was caused by damage to the cerebellar nuclei, and Gresty et al (1982) suggested that the lesion was near the oculomotor nuclei.
+If this is true, one would think that it could oscillate more quickly than 1 hz (i.e. we are dubious).
 We think that the association with the cerebellum is more likely to be accurate.

-Gabapentin has been reported as a potential treatment, used in doses of 600-1500 mg/day (Stahl et al, 1995).
-We ourselves find that gabapentin is generally useful for nystagmus of nearly any type, including congenital nystagmus, suggesting that it works on the "final common pathway".
+Gabapentin has been reported as a potential treatment for pendular nystagmus, used in doses of 600-1500 mg/day (Stahl et al, 1996).
+We ourselves find that gabapentin is generally useful for nystagmus of nearly any type, including congenital nystagmus, suggesting that it works on a "final common pathway".
 Memantine has also been reported as useful (Kang and Shaikh, 2017).

 Spasmus nutans is a transient pendular nystagmus that occurs in children, accompanied by a head tremor and torticollus.
 The usual age of onset is between 4 and 18 months of age.
 Sometime patients with SN also have a head tremor.